A Taiwanese Tale of Two Cities

 How Does Yeh Convey His Image of Taiwan?

 Directors use the camera lens to tell stories.
-Yeh cites as an example his newest creation, A Taiwanese Tale of Two Cities, which intertwines the stories of two young women, one from Dadaocheng and the other from Los Angeles, who pursue their dreams in a different world abroad.
+Yeh cites as an example his newest creation, A Taiwanese Tale of Two Cities, which intertwines the stories of two young women, one from Dadaocheng and the other from San Francisco, who pursue their dreams in a different world abroad.

 The warmth and friendliness of the Taiwanese people represents the soul of the TV drama, while the different settings such as a traditional Chinese pharmacy, night market food stalls, and people praying for a happy love life at the Xia-Hai City God Temple portray local customs and traditions.